Nearly half Europeans who don't own home reckon they never will

 In what were seen as at the very least snubs to the status quo, Britons last year voted to leave the European Union, and Germans this year put a far-right party into the Bundestag for the first time in half a century.

-House prices have long been out of reach for many in Britain and even with uncertainty over Brexit, data on Tuesday showed prices picking up speed in October.
+House prices have long been out of reach for many in Britain and even with uncertainty over Brexit, they continued to rise in the summer.

 In Germany, though relatively cheap compared with other European countries in the past, house prices have risen sharply in recent years, partly as record low European Central Bank rates have encouraged households to take on debt.